drone-os/drone-book/src/bmp-from-bluepill.md

 # Black Magic Probe from a Blue Pill

 This chapter describes the process of making a Black Magic Probe from a Blue Pill board.
-The steps were tested on Ubuntu 18.04.3 LTS.
+The steps were tested on Ubuntu 18.04.3 LTS and Arch Linux 5.3.7.

 ## Preparation